mikrono/tModLoaderWiki_kr_ko/ModTile.md

 ### public bool platform

+**This has been removed as of v0.8.1.
+Use TileID.Sets.Platforms instead.**

 Whether or not this tile behaves like a platform.
 This is important in order to make the tile slope properly like a platform.

 ### public bool torch